Tool have announced a North American headline tour

 For a band as unapologetically exploratory as Tool, it feels strange to ponder those roads cut short and not taken.
 Perhaps they were necessary reroutes on the evolutionary path to becoming the world-conquering, scene-changing force we know today.
 Still, with the quality of these songs, and that defiant energy that many argue has gone unmatched since, you can’t help but wonder how things might’ve unfolded differently.

-Over three million sales and 26 years down the line, one thing’s for sure: as much as these four oddballs refused to be pigeonholed or placed on genre-pedestals, they triggered the tidal surge of a new breed of ‘progressive’ that would change music forever…
+Over three million sales and almost three decades down the line, one thing’s for sure: as much as these four oddballs refused to be pigeonholed or placed on genre-pedestals, they triggered the tidal surge of a new breed of ‘progressive’ that would change music forever…